Tropical Rainforest StudiesAustralia

-This second 5YRP builds on this previous work by addressing the question: What is the future of Wet Tropics rainforest in a changing environmental and economic world?
-Staff and students attempt to answer this question by engaging in research under six components:
+This third 5YRP builds on this previous work by addressing the question: How can the future of the Wet Tropics in a changing world be ensured?
+Staff and students of SFS-CRS attempt to answer this question by engaging in research under three core components:

 EXPECTED OUTCOMES AND BENEFICIARIES

-These projects are aimed at a range of stakeholders in the region.
-These include local landholders; non-government conservation organizations conducting rainforest restoration or having special interest in flora and fauna; several levels of government, particularly local and state government; and regional research organizations, including universities and the Commonwealth Scientific and Industrial Research Organization.
+This 5YRP is aimed at assisting a range of stakeholders and research partners.
+These include local landholders; non-government conservation organisations conducting rainforest restoration or having special interest in flora and fauna; several levels of government, particularly local and state government; regional research organisations, including universities and the Commonwealth Scientific and Industrial Research Organisation.

-The delivery of The SFS Center for Rainforest Studies research results to these stakeholders and collaboration on implementation of improved strategies for restoration should help agencies at local, state and national levels to protect, conserve, manage and monitor the natural resources, the exploitation of them, and ecosystem health of the Atherton Tablelands.
 We aim to improve the stability, sustainability, environmental awareness, and concern for natural resources in the Atherton Tablelands.
-Our goal is to strengthen the technical collaboration between the Center and governmental agencies and non-governmental organizations to carry out this agenda.
+Our goal is to strengthen research, technical and practical collaboration between SFS-CRS and other research organisations, governmental agencies and non-governmental organizations to carry out this agenda.

 PEER REVIEWED PUBLICATIONS